 Another step toward diagnosis

-After you’ve had your CT scan for seizures, a specialist will analyze the images and contact your doctor.
-Sometimes, the image will show a physical abnormality that could help with diagnosing epilepsy.
+After you’ve had your CT scan for seizures, a specialist will analyze [3] the images and contact your doctor.
+The image may show a physical abnormality that could help with diagnosing epilepsy.
 But you could also have a normal CT scan after a seizure, so your doctor may decide to use another kind of test to learn more.

 If you have any doubts about your CT scan, don’t hesitate to ask your doctor or the technician at the hospital.
 They’ll be able to answer all your questions and make sure you feel comfortable having the test.